Ev3L1n14/my_guides/README.md

 - number_files_full.zip/private/var/mobile/Containers/Data/Application/Library/Preferences/com.apple.mobilesafari.plist: 0x2155
 - number_files_full.zip/private/var/mobile/CoreDuet/Knowledge/KnowledgeC.db : 0x481569E
 ---------------------------------------------------------
 LIST REGISTRIES USING A RUNNING PID WITH VOLATILITY

-(Eve Ortiz)

 Note: These steps are only for the old volatility version.
 Note: In REMnux use vol.py -f <mem.dump> imageinfo

 Let’s assume we need to find the PID of a running program and what registries are using it.

-·         Open PowerShell in Windows or the terminal screen in REMnux VM and find the image profile:
+Open PowerShell in Windows or the terminal screen in REMnux VM and find the image profile:

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> imageinfo
+-- ./volatility_2.6_win64_standalone.exe -f <mem.dump> imageinfo

-§  This will take a while to complete depending on the size of the image

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> kdbgscan
+--- This will take a while to complete depending on the size of the image -- ./volatility_2.6_win64_standalone.exe -f <mem.dump> kdbgscan

-§  You can also use the kdbgscan plugin to scan the kernel debugger and list suggested profiles but it outputs more info
+--- You can also use the kdbgscan plugin to scan the kernel debugger and list suggested profiles but it outputs more info

 Note: If you need help with the plugins use -h with the command.

 Say we found the profiles WinXPSP2x86 and WinXPSP3x86.
 You can use a generic profile for both 32/64bit OS versions by just using WinXPSP2.
 There are other generic profiles for other OS versions.
 Note: In a PS prompt you can use./volatility_2.6_win64_standalone.exe - -info | more to view generic profiles you can use instead of waiting for one to be identified.

 Once you have the profile, find the network connections:

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> netscan
+-- ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> netscan

-§  If there is no connection captured then this option won’t work
+--- If there is no connection captured then this option won’t work

 The command above shows all processes that had/have a network connection established (e.g., rundll32.exe with a PID 1896 shows an active connection to a suspected machine).

-·         Now find any process information:
+Now find any process information:

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> psinfo
+-- ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> psinfo

-§  Or netscan, malutil, psscan, pslist,
+--- Or netscan, malutil, psscan, pslist,

 This last command shows details about each running process.
 Let’s list the processes a bit more clearly.

-·         Check for all running PIDs now:
+Check for all running PIDs now:

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> pslist
+-- ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> pslist

-§  Write down the PID # you suspect
+--- Write down the PID # you suspect

-·         Now we need to list all the files that are using that running PID #:
+Now we need to list all the files that are using that running PID #:

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> handles -p <PID#> -t file
+-- ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> handles -p <PID#> -t file

-§  Replace -p <PID#> with the actual PID number you need
+--- Replace -p <PID#> with the actual PID number you need

-·         List the registries using that same running PID #:
+List the registries using that same running PID #:

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> handles -p <PID#> -t key
+-- ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> handles -p <PID#> -t key

-§  Use -h to see even more options
+--- Use -h to see even more options

-·         To view a process tree (Parent > Child) use:
+To view a process tree (Parent > Child) use:

-o   ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> pstree
+-- ./volatility_2.6_win64_standalone.exe -f <mem.dump> profile=<profile_suggested> pstree

-§  Shows you Parent and Child process tree
+--- Shows you Parent and Child process tree
 Notes:

-·         To list all options you can use: -h | more
+-- To list all options you can use: -h | more

-·         To find a specific option use -h | grep malfind
+-- To find a specific option use -h | grep malfind

 OTHER
 Filescan:
 -- vol.py -f <mem.dump> profile=<profile_suggested> filescan